- On this page

 «Data security should be taken very seriously.
 This does not in itself require a law that obliges you to do so.»

-The new law enters into force on September 1st without a grace period.
-A company therefore risks violating the new FADP as of September 1st, which also includes breaches sanctioned with a fine of up to CHF 250’000.
+The new law entered into force on 1 September without a grace period.
+A company therefore risks violating the new FADP as of 1 September, which also includes breaches sanctioned with a fine of up to CHF 250’000.
 The FDPIC has informally stated that they will not file criminal charges immediately on day one, but will first provide clarification and advice.
-However, it will be particularly unpleasant for a company if, for example, it becomes the victim of a cyber incident shortly after September 1st and it turns out during the processing and notification of the FDPIC that there are major deficiencies in data protection.
+However, it is particularly unpleasant for a company if, for example, it becomes the victim of a cyber incident shortly after 1 September and it turns out during the processing and notification of the FDPIC that there are major deficiencies in data protection.

 Contrary to the EU GDPR, the sanctions in the form of fines of up to CHF 250’000 under the nFADP are not directed against the offending company, but against the natural person (e.g., data protection officer, managing director, board member) who is responsible for compliance with data protection.
 Intent, even if conditional, is punished.

 What legal consequences does a company risk if it does not comply with the provisions of the nFADP?

 Civil law consequences if persons affected by a data breach file claims – Administrative consequences in the form of rulings issued by the FDPIC – Criminal sanctions, e.g., if false or incomplete information is provided

 In addition to the legal fine, administrative and civil proceedings are possible, e.g., a lawsuit by an affected person against the company.